 By temporarily broadening the country policy and the country ceilings, we give exporters more opportunities to make transactions.
 However, it is not possible to redefine policies for all countries in the short term.
 We offer exporters the opportunity to discuss transactions with us at an early stage that do not currently comply with the country policy.
 We will then consider whether we can provide insurance for these transactions.

-Increasing the percentage covered on counter-guarantees and working capital insurance
+Increasing the percentage covered on stand alone counter-guarantees and working capital insurance

 Removal of the 5% downpayment requirement